How Long to Boil Eggs – Instructions to make hard boiled eggs:

 - 1) Place clean fresh eggs in a pan.
 (It’s best to have eggs fill the bottom of the pan in a single layer, so if you are only boiling a few eggs, use a small pan.)

-- 2) Add COLD water to the pan until it completely covers the eggs, plus about 2 inches.
+- 2) Add COLD water to the pan until it completely covers the eggs, plus about 2 inches (at least an inch).

 - 3) Place the pan on medium-high heat until the water bubbles everywhere on the surface.

-- 4) Reduce the heat to medium-low or low and continue to boil gently for 10 minutes.
+- 4) Reduce the heat to medium-low or low and continue to boil very gently for 10 minutes.
 Do not keep the eggs on a full boil or you will have very tough whites.
 Do not cook longer or you will have a greenish ring around the yolk.
+Alternatively, turn off the stove and place a cover on the pan… then just let the pan sit on the burner for 10 minutes on an electric stove or 10-12 minutes on a gas stove.

 - 5) Rinse the eggs with PLENTY of COLD water while being careful to keep the eggs in the pan.